This is the multi-page printable view of this section. Click here to print.

 --source-ranges=[YOUR_EXTERNAL_IP]

-Download the CAA Deployment Artifacts
+Download the CAA Helm deployment artifacts

-export CAA_VERSION="0.11.0"
+export CAA_VERSION="0.17.0"

 curl -LO "https://github.com/confidential-containers/cloud-api-adaptor/archive/refs/tags/v${CAA_VERSION}.tar.gz"